python/mypy/docs/source/command_line.rst

     main.py:2: error: No library stub file for module 'flask' main.py:3: error: Cannot find module named 'sir_not_appearing_in_this_film'

-  If you see only a few of these you may be able to silence them by putting ``# type: ignore`` on the respective ``import`` statements, but it's usually easier to silence all such errors by using :ref:`--ignore-missing-imports <ignore-missing-imports>`.
+  You can silence these by specifying the module names on the command line by using :ref:`--ignore-missing-stubs <ignore-missing-stubs>`.

 - Your project's directory structure may hinder mypy in finding certain modules that are part of your project, e.g. modules hidden